evinsou/simple-trading-tool/README.md

-# Simple Trading Tool #
+# Simple and Interactive Trading Tool for Everspace 2 &trade #

 ## Legal disclaimer ##
 This is a fan-made tool and is not affiliated with or endorsed by Rockfish Games.

 The included data used in this project was sourced from a community-maintained spreadsheet: [link](https://docs.google.com/spreadsheets/d/1YyLgweTgwgknipPphKcm_gd75iOOPRaCSiESU2Zwyow/edit?gid=0#gid=0).

 This project does not claim ownership of any game-related data, which remains the intellectual property of its respective owners.
-All rights to the original data and game content (e.g. locaition and commodity names) belong to their respective owners.
+All rights to the original data and game content (e.g. Everspace 2, locaition and commodity names) belong to their respective owners.
 This repository only licenses the code; no rights are granted over the game data.
 The code in this repository is licensed under the MIT License.
 Data may be incomplete or outdated.